chiffa/BioFlow/dev_decision_log.md

  - In case we are calling time-consuming parsers from several location, we might want to insert "singleton" module into the block, that performs all the parsings only once per program run.

- - to important functions that we need user or
+ - In case of go/uniprot and reactome parsers, create wrapping objects, that would contain memoization dictionaries.

 ## Major refactoring suggestions: